 Delhi as a city is similar to Rome in more ways than one.
-A great historic city that has its unmistakable flaws, yet is extremely charming.
+A great historic city that has its unmistakable flaws, and yet retains its extreme charm.
 If you are someone who is a history buff, you are likely to find remnants of a lot of powerful empires spread across the city.

-Delhi has been the capital of India for at least the last 7 civilizations.
+Delhi has been the capital of India for at least the last seven civilizations.
 One of the earlier mentions of Delhi was as Indraprastha; the kingdom of the Pandavas, in the Mahabharata.

 Delhi’s central location to both the western as well as the eastern parts of the subcontinent meant that it would be a strategically favorable place to rule.
 It would become the most powerful seat of the subcontinent from the 12th century, up until when the British decided Delhi needed a facelift.
-So a ‘newer delhi would be built’, thus moving the capital to Kolkata.
+So, a New Delhi was built.

 Delhi is also one of the most culturally diverse cities you’re likely to visit in the country.
-A clear dichotomy exists.
-Once the walled capital of the Mughal empire, now, Old Delhi is full of old houses, mazy lanes, bustling traditional markets and chaos.
+A clear dichotomy exists here.
+Once the walled capital of the Mughal empire, the now Old Delhi is full of old houses, mazy lanes, bustling traditional markets and chaos.
 New Delhi, as the name suggests, is where all the modern infrastructure is.
 The access to explore different worlds that coexist in Delhi makes it a very special place.

 In terms of architecture, The Red Fort, Jama Masjid, Humayun’s Tomb, Chattarpur Temples and Qutub Minar are just a few of the landmark monuments that are frequented by locals and tourists alike, they speak volumes of Delhi fabled history.